Back to the main page

 Publications: Google Scholar

 Dr. Ashoka Karunarathne, an experimental physicist, received his B.Sc. degree specializing in physics (2015) from the University of Peradeniya.
 His undergraduate research project was based on dye sensitized solar cells under the supervision of Prof. K. Premaratne.
 Dr. Karunarathne received his Ph.D. in Physics (2020) under the supervision of Dr. Josh Gladden at the University of Mississippi.
-His dissertation project was based on Resonant Ultrasound Spectroscopic studies of elasticity of porous ceramics and thermoelectric SnSe.
+His dissertation project was based on Resonant Ultrasound Spectroscopic (RUS) studies on the elasticity of porous ceramics and thermoelectric SnSe.
 In June 2020, Dr. Karunarathne joined the research group of Prof. Marc Geers at the Department of Mechanical Engineering, Eindhoven University of Technology, Netherlands.
 In 2021-2022, Dr. Karunarathne worked at the Department of Science for Technology in the Faculty of Technology at the University of Sri Jayewardenepura as a Senior Lecturer.
-He joined NJIT in October 2022, working with Prof. Gor and Prof. Khalizov on designing new ultrasonic-adsorption experiments.
+He joined NJIT in October 2022, working with Prof. Gor and Prof. Khalizov on designing novel adsorption-ultrasonic experiments to investigate the elasticity of fluids confined in nanoporous materials such as carbon xerogels, zeolites, glass and etc.

 Dr. Andrei Kolesnikov